AntCPLab/OpenCoral/README.md

 #### Requirements
  - GCC 5 or later (tested with up to 9) or LLVM/clang 5 or later (tested with up to 9).
 We recommend clang because it performs better.
- - MPIR library, compiled with C++ support (use flag --enable-cxx when running configure)
+ - MPIR library, compiled with C++ support (use flag `--enable-cxx` when running configure).
+You can use `make -j8 tldr` to install it locally.
  - libsodium library, tested against 1.0.16
  - OpenSSL, tested against and 1.0.2 and 1.1.0
  - Boost.Asio with SSL support (`libboost-dev` on Ubuntu), tested against 1.65